Rail transport in Albania: Durrës - Rrogozhinë - Elbasan - Pogradec line

-Durrës-Pristina line
+Durrës–Pristina line

-Albania and Kosovo signed a memorandum of understanding (MoU) paving the way for the construction of a railway line that will link the Adriatic port of Durres to Pristina, Kosovo.
+Albania and Kosovo signed a memorandum of understanding (MoU) paving the way for the construction of a railway line that will link the Adriatic port of Durrës to Pristina, the capital of Kosovo.

-On 20 June 2022 both governments signed another agreement to build the railway track connecting Durrës and Pristina.
+On 20 June 2022, both governments signed another agreement to build the railway track connecting Durrës and Pristina.
 The memorandum covers the feasibility study for the project that is expected to cost some €1.98 million.
-Of these, Albania will contribute €1 million and Kosovo 980,000.
+Of this total, Albania will contribute €1 million and Kosovo €980,000.
+The feasibility study will take 14 months.

+In January 2024, the preliminary results of the feasibility study were released.
+The line is expected to mostly follow the Vorë–Hani i Hotit railway, up until Shkodër or another point, where it will branch off, reaching Gjakovë and continuing towards Pristina.